 You may need to refresh your browser for the failed domain transfer to disappear.

 Your parking page will be cancelled and removed from your Squarespace account if a transfer fails or is cancelled manually.
 To try transferring again, restart the process from the domain search page to create a new parking page.

 If you’re new to Squarespace, your parking page is the beginning of your domain's place on the web:

 - Cancel your account with your previous domain provider if you no longer need it.
 You’ll now manage all domain settings and billing through Squarespace.

 - To start a trial site connected to your domain, click Build A Site.
 We recommend exploring our different plans.
 If you sign up for an annual billing plan, at checkout you’ll see credit for any eligible domain linked to your parking page.

 - To get custom G Suite email addresses for this domain, click Email.

 - Review your domain invoice.

-Note: Parking pages also come with 24/7 support from our Customer Care team.
+Parking pages include 24/7 Customer Support.
 If you can’t find the answer in our guides, we’re always here to help.